C++ Vehicle App Development

 }

+We specify which binary to run using the program key.
+In the environment you can specify all needed environment variables.
 You can adapt the JSON to your needs (e.g., change the ports, add new tasks) or even add a completely new configuration for another Vehicle App.

 Once you are done, you have to switch to the debugging tab (sidebar on the left) and select your configuration using the dropdown on the top.
 You can now start the debug session by clicking the play button or F5.
 Debugging is now as simple as in every other IDE, just place your breakpoints and follow the flow of your Vehicle App.